 Gallé glass, while valuable, is also practical.
 Feel free to put flowers in your Gallé vase, although water should not be left sitting in it for too long.
 The vase should be cleaned regularly with very mild soap and water, as you would with any kind of glassware.

-Gallé lamps — such as the magnificent Wisteria table lamp to be offered in Christie’s Design sale in New York on 7 June — were also meant to be used.
+Gallé lamps — such as the magnificent Wisteria table lamp shown below — were also meant to be used.
 Be careful to fit a low-wattage bulb, because too much heat can crack the glass.

 As with any collectable, fakes exist.
 The best way to avoid them is to do your homework.
 Handle as many pieces as possible in order to get a feel for the glass.
 Study relevant books, and visit museum collections.